 - Cannot change the size of the canvas

 - Layers are offered only on the Pro version

-Concepts is a vector drawing app, which means it’s more suited for the precision measurement drawing rather than freehand sketches.
-Like, procreate you have access to brushes, layers, etc. However, what separates it from the rest is a variety of payment options which lets you purchase different tools.
+Concepts is a vector drawing app, which means it’s more suited for precision measurement drawing rather than freehand sketches.
+Like procreate, you have access to brushes, layers, etc. However, what separates it from the rest is a variety of payment options which lets you purchase different tools as upgrades.
 The free version gets you a handful of brushes and layers.
-Or you can get the Essentials pack for a one-time price of $9.99 or get everything for $4.99 per month.
+You can get the Essentials pack for a one-time price of $9.99 or get everything for $4.99 per month.

 - Infinite canvas